sjmcculloch/smblog/_posts/2017-09-14-gamification-concepts-in-software-design.md

 ### Internal Metrics on Actions

 We also recorded an internal metric on each action.
 This was only visible internally and allowed us to measure the engagement of the overrall site (irrespective of how much reputation was given).
-Outside of the general game rules we were able to assign a ranking score to each action and use that to measure overall site activity.
 This was a much better representation than page views and we called it experience points.

 ### Adjustments